matwilso/matwilso.github.io/_posts/learned-sims.md

 This is especially true in robotics, and for more complex automated decision making with strong safety requirements.
 -->

-Simulation already plays a large role in robotics for debugging, evaluation, and sometimes training, and it seems here to stay.
+It's already used universally in robotics for debugging, evaluation, and sometimes training.
+It helps make development and deployment safer and cheaper, and it lets us induce scenarios that are otherwise impossible or too dangerous to prep and test for.

-As our robot systems become capable of handling more complex and varied settings, our simulators need to become more complex and varied to remain useful.
+It seems here to stay, but as our robot systems become capable of handling more complex and varied settings, our simulators need to become more complex and varied to remain useful.
-I don't think the traditional way of doing things is going to cut it.
+In the long run, I don't think the traditional way of doing things is going to cut it.
 I think we are going to need to start learning more of the simulator from data, much more akin to how humans learn their world models, and much more akin to how the rest of modern robot learning systems work.

 <!--
+But our robot systems are becoming increasingly capable of handling more complex and varied settings.
+To keep up, I don't think the traditional way of doing things is going to cut it.

 Fundamentally, the world is too complex and varied.